osamja/ImageMorpher/README.md

 #       screen -r <session-id>  # attach to existing screen
 #       Control + a + d         # Run screen as background process
 #   docker-compose down; docker-compose up
-#   Since the morph container references the volume, as long as the files are updated on the server; that will be served to the user

 ### Run a command in the dev ImageMorpher docker container linked to Redis
 docker container run -it -v /home/sammy/ImageMorpher:/app dev-face-morpher-api bash